Towards standard imsets for maximal ancestral graphs: Main results

 \subsection{Choice of the characteristic imset}

 Obviously, there are many imset representations for an independence model.
-The reason we choose to firstly work with a 0-1 characteristic imset is because if it \emph{is} perfectly Markovian w.r.t.\ the graph, then it is also the simplest representation.
-We proceed to prove this fact.
+The reason we choose to firstly work with a 0-1 characteristic imset is because if its corresponding `standard' imset \emph{is} perfectly Markovian w.r.t.\ the graph, then it is also the minimal representation.
+We proceed to prove this fact by studying the characteristic imset form $c$ of any structural imset $u$ that represent the model.

+Example \ref{exm:6-cycle} gives a graph for which the `standard' imset is not structural.
+Fortunately, such graphs seem to be comparatively unusual.

-We begin with a simple observation on the linear relationship between the standard imset and the characteristic imset.
+We begin with a simple observation on the linear relationship between structural imset and its characteristic imset.

-\begin{lemma} For a structural imset $u$ and its characteristic imset $c$, we have that $c(S) = 1$ if and only if $u$ contains no independence with $S$ as a constrained set, and otherwise $c(S) \leq 0$.
+\begin{lemma} For a structural imset $u$ and its characteristic imset $c$, we have that $c(S) = 1$ if and only if $u$ contains no independence with $S$ as a constrained set, and otherwise $c(S) \leq 0$. \end{lemma}